We create new possibilities for life

 • A squeaking sound when the tendons move

-If you experience persistent pain with little or no relief from rest, using a cold compress or anti-inflammatory medication, it’s best to speak to your doctor.
+It’s best to speak to a doctor if you experience persistent pain with little or no relief from rest, using a cold compress or anti-inflammatory medication.

-Over time, it will become difficult to use your hand and you will likely experience increasingly limited range of wrist motion.
+Over time, it will become difficult to use your hand.
+You will likely experience increasingly limited range of wrist motion.